isomerpages/moe-nushigh/_studying-at-nus-high/The NUS High Diploma/Physics and Engineering.md

 </table>

-The building of a vibrant community of talents with scientific prowess.<br>
+### Building of a vibrant community of talents with scientific prowess

 Find out more about our <a href="/our-dna/achievements/2022/">achievements</a>.